Tadinu/DiSECt/README.md

 The dataset use in the SliceIt framework can ge obtained [here](https://drive.google.com/file/d/1ruY8mG2BGgmba0IIUg_1uUA5wtMf7tql/view?usp=sharing).
 The dataset is released under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).

+Download it and put in as osx_dataset in the root directory of `disect`

 ### Python dependencies
 Next, set up the Python dependencies listed in [`requirements.txt`](requirements.txt) via
 ```sh